Bank Stocks Could Be Sizzling Next Year

 Let me explain…

 The stock market has been all about the brand-name technology stocks this year, namely those found on the NASDAQ 100.
 While we all love to chat about the likes of Facebook, Inc. (NYSE:FB), Alphabet Inc (NASDAQ:GOOG), Netflix, Inc. (NASDAQ:NFLX), Amazon.com, Inc. (NASDAQ:AMZN), Tesla Motors, Inc. (NASDAQ:TSLA), and Apple Inc. (NASDAQ:AAPL), just to name a few, no stock portfolio should be focused entirely on the technology sector.
 If you are, this lack of diversification could eventually burn you.

 For many of you, think back to the crazy days in late 1999 and into early 2000 when the technology and Internet sector were sizzling unabated up the price charts with little regard for anything that resembled a reasonable valuation.

 It was a ludicrous period for the stock market and we all know what happened thereafter.
 Then it took another 15 years for the NASDAQ Composite to get back to square one.
-Of course, if you discount in inflation, the NASDAQ is still below its peak.
+Of course, if you account for inflation, the NASDAQ is still below its peak.

 What you really need to consider is to diversify into other areas of pending growth as we head into 2016 and given what could be a higher interest rate environment.